 - Managing risk factors.

-Organizations need to raise their expectations of both IT and their IT partner in order to thrive in challenging times.
+Organizations need to raise their expectations of IT and their IT partner to thrive in challenging times.
 The conversations and relationship you have with your IT partner should be less technical and more outcome-based.
-The IT function shouldn’t be an “IT Guy or Gal” it should be a team of IT professionals working with you to ensure you have what you need today and are heading in the right strategic direction as you move forward.
+The IT function shouldn’t be an “IT Guy or Gal” but a team of IT professionals working with you to ensure you have what you need today and are heading in the right strategic direction as you move forward.

 Schedule a discovery meeting with one of our Cybersecurity Experts to discuss how First Call can help you create your own Cybersecurity Incident Response Plan!